 Some transhumanists regard development as inescapable and positive.
 Nate Soares, director of Machine Intelligence Research Institute (MIRI) in Berkeley, thinks we can leave all future innovations to machines [link below].

 This is also what the late Stephen Hawking describes in The Answers to the Big Questions.
 According to him there is no qualitative difference between the brain of a worm and that of a computer.
-From an evolutionary point of view, this also means that computer can produce human intelligence, probably even better than that.
+From an evolutionary point of view, this also means that a computer can produce human intelligence, probably even better than that.
 There are no physical laws that can stop this development.

 A closely related idea is the “intelligence explosion” of the British statistician Good [link below].
 He wrote: “Since designing machines is an intellectual activity, an ultra-intelligent machine could design even better machines.”